crs4/AtlantaNet/README.md

 NB.
 Since the network output is an image mask and probabilities are not necessary, the final Sigmoid operation is replaced in this script by a simpler threshold operation.

 ## Acknowledgement
 - This work has received funding from Sardinian Regional Authorities under projects VIGECLAB, AMAC, and TDM (POR FESR 2014-2020).
 We also acknowledge the contribution of the European Union’s H2020 research and innovation programme under grant agreements 813170 (EVOCATION).
-- The available is intended as a demo to complement the publication, while the full source code remains the property of CRS4.
+The provided demo is released to complement the publication under the conditions of the mentioned projects, while the full source code remains the property of CRS4.
 - This demo implementation leverages on parts of the HorizonNet code release (https://github.com/sunset1995/HorizonNet) .
 We thank authors of HorizonNet for their great work and repo.
 - Thanks [Yu-hsuan Yeh](https://github.com/Yeh-yu-hsuan) for helping us fixing several issues on this release.